Cayman Islands Wedding Traditions Complete Guide for Modern Couples

 Legal Witness Requirements

 Wedding witnesses in the Cayman Islands must be two individuals aged 18 or above who sign the official marriage register, with witness services available for CI$50-100 (US$63-125) if couples lack their own.
-This British legal requirement has been in place since formal marriage registration began in 1831. #### Wedding Party Traditions
+This British legal requirement has been in place since formal marriage registration began.

 - Typical party size: 4-10 attendants total

-- Family involvement: 70% include siblings as attendants
+- Family involvement: Many couples include siblings as attendants

-- Godparent tradition: Spiritual advisors to couple (30% of religious ceremonies)
+- Godparent tradition: Spiritual advisors to couple in religious ceremonies

 - Community elders: Honored guests with special seating